-The global detectors include a multiplicity array composed of silicon strip detectors and scintillator tiles, a set of beam-beam counters and a set of zero degree calorimeters to measure neutrons.
-A schematic of the arrangement of the multiplicity array and beam-beam counters in relation to other elements of the spectrometer is shown in Figure 19.
+The global detectors include a multiplicity array composed of silicon strip detectors and scintillator tiles, a set of BBCs and a set of ZDCs to measure neutrons.
+A schematic of the arrangement of the multiplicity array and BBCs in relation to other elements of the spectrometer is shown in Fig. 19.

-Figure 19.
-Schematic depiction of the multiplicity array and beam- beam counters relative to other parts of the spectrometer.
-Recall that a photograph of the global detectors is shown in Figure 5.
+Fig. 19.
+Schematic depiction of the multiplicity array and beam-beam counters relative to other parts of the spectrometer.
+Recall that a photograph of the global detectors is shown in Fig. 5.